DaviDevMod/focus-trap/packages/focus-trap/README.md

 - The focus is given to the first tabbable element contained in the roots
 - `Tab` and `Shift+Tab` keys cycles through the roots' tabbable elements
 - Click events outside of the focus trap are prevented
-- Whenever the `Esc` key is pressed, the trap is demolished
+- Whenever the <kbd>Esc</kbd> key is pressed, the trap is demolished
 - Once the trap is demolished, focus is returned to what was the [activeElement](https://developer.mozilla.org/en-US/docs/Web/API/Document/activeElement) at the time the trap was built

 ## TrapConfig